VineelaShaik/PROMPT-ENGINEERING/README.md

 Generative AI involves the use of models that generate new data resembling a given dataset.
 Unlike traditional AI, which focuses on classification and prediction, GenAI creates new content in a way that mimics human creativity.
 It is used across various domains including text generation, image synthesis, and personalized content creation.
 <img width="266" height="190" alt="image" src="https://github.com/user-attachments/assets/5a69c3eb-71de-4bb2-9989-2fed16528896" />

 Foundational concepts of Generative AI (GenAI) revolve around how machines learn patterns from data and use them to create new, meaningful content such as text, images, audio, or code.
-At its core, GenAI is built on machine learning, particularly deep learning, where models are trained on large datasets to understand underlying structures, relationships, and patterns.
+At its core, GenAI is built on<b> machine learning</b>, particularly <b>deep learning</b>, where models are trained on large datasets to understand underlying structures, relationships, and patterns.
 Instead of simply recognizing or classifying data, generative models learn how data is formed so they can produce entirely new outputs that resemble the original data distribution.

-A key concept in GenAI is the use of neural networks, especially architectures like transformers.
+A key concept in GenAI is the use of <b>neural networks</b>, especially architectures like <b>transformers</b>.
 Transformers enable models to process sequences (such as sentences) by focusing on relationships between elements using mechanisms like attention.
 This allows models to understand context effectively, making them highly suitable for tasks like text generation, translation, and summarization.
 Large-scale models trained using this architecture are often referred to as Large Language Models (LLMs).

-Another foundational idea is probabilistic modeling.
+Another foundational idea is <b>probabilistic modeling</b>.
 Generative models do not “know” answers in a deterministic way; instead, they predict the most likely next piece of data based on learned probabilities.
 For example, when generating a sentence, the model chooses the next word based on the probability distribution of words that fit the context.
 This is why outputs can vary even for the same input.

-Training is a crucial part of GenAI systems.
+<b>Training</b> is a crucial part of GenAI systems.
 Models are typically trained in two stages: pretraining and fine-tuning.
 During pretraining, the model learns general knowledge from massive datasets.
 In fine-tuning, it is adjusted for specific tasks or domains, often using curated datasets or human feedback.
 Techniques like Reinforcement Learning from Human Feedback (RLHF) help align the model’s responses with human expectations and values.

-Another important concept is tokenization, where input data (like text) is broken down into smaller units called tokens.
+Another important concept is <b>tokenization</b>, where input data (like text) is broken down into smaller units called tokens.
 These tokens are processed by the model, allowing it to handle language efficiently.
 The model generates outputs token by token, building coherent responses step by step.

 GenAI also relies heavily on embeddings, which are numerical representations of data.
 Words, sentences, or even images are converted into vectors in a high-dimensional space, where similar items are placed closer together.
 This enables the model to understand semantic relationships, such as similarity in meaning.

-Finally, evaluation and limitations are essential aspects of GenAI.
+Finally, <b>evaluation and limitations</b> are essential aspects of GenAI.
 While these models are powerful, they can produce incorrect or biased outputs because they rely on patterns in training data rather than true understanding.
 Issues like hallucinations, bias, and lack of reasoning transparency are ongoing challenges.
 As a result, responsible use, monitoring, and improvement of these systems are critical in real-world applications.
 ## 2. Focusing on Generative AI architectures. (like transformers).
 ## Types of Generative AI Models
 ### 1. Transformers or Autoregressive Models